India, US on same page on many issues relating to Afghanistan: Jaishankar | Law-Order

 - India

-Jaishankar was speaking at the annual leadership summit of the US-India Strategic Partnership Forum (USISPF).
+The deal was signed between the US and the Taliban in Doha in February last year in which the US promised to withdraw its troops from Afghanistan while the Taliban committed to several conditions including ending violence.

-The external affairs minister also noted that any question on according recognition to the Taliban dispensation has to be addressed on the basis of fulfilling the commitments made by the grouping in the Doha agreement.
+The external affairs minister also noted that any question on according recognition to the Taliban dispensation has to be based on fulfilling of the commitments made by the group in the Doha agreement.

 ''I think we are on similar pages at a principle level on many of these issues, certainly say terrorism.
-The use of Afghan soil for terrorism is something both of us feel so strongly and it was something which was discussed when Prime Minister Narendra Modi met President Joe Biden,'' Jaishankar said.
+The use of Afghan soil for terrorism is something both of us feel so strongly and it was something which was discussed when Prime Minister Narendra Modi met President Joe Biden,'' he said when asked about the position of the US and India towards the Afghan crisis.

 The developments in Afghanistan figured in talks between Modi and Biden in Washington last week.